youhengzhou/Risk-Game-Project/README.md

 This game is written in Java with a team of four students using IntelliJ IDEA with Java and Git/Github for version control.

-For the third milestone of the project, we have the deliverables of a readme file, UML and sequence diagrams, a test class for testing our java code, our up to date version of the Risk game with the View and the Controller, a new map for the game, a lot of fixes to the issues, and also plenty of java documentation embedded inside the java classes.
+For the fourth milestone of the project, we have the deliverables of a XML read and load system, readme file, UML and sequence diagrams, a test class for testing our java code, our up to date version of the Risk game with the View and the Controller, a new map for the game, saves and loads a lot of fixes to the issues, and also plenty of java documentation embedded inside the java classes.

 Description of Deliverables: